yash9111/questdb.io/blog/2022-08-19-app-monitoring.md

 [QuestDB](https://questdb.io/) is the [fastest open source](https://www.g2.com/categories/time-series-databases) time series database.
 Its read and write performance is at least [three times faster](https://towardsdatascience.com/questdb-vs-timescaledb-38160a361c0e) than its competition.

 The tool, which offers enhanced SQL for time series operations, stores its data in the form of a relational database and supports relational time series joins.
-QuestDB works with on-premise, cloud, and embedded setups and integrates with tools including Postgres, Telegraf, and Python.
+QuestDB open source works with on-premise or embedded setups, with a range of [ILP client libraries](/docs/reference/clients/overview) to facilitate data injection.
+It integrates with tools including Postgres, Grafana, and Telegraf.
 It supports the InfluxDB protocol for ingesting data.
 It is a good choice if you are looking for a long-term solution.

+[The QuestDB Cloud](/cloud) provides an enhanced service with managed infrastructure.

 ### Graphite